alphagov/govuk-prototype-kit/docs/guides/publishing-on-heroku.md

 # Publishing on the web (Heroku)

-> These don't currently work on Windows due to a software incompatability.
-The Heroku toolbelt is not compatible with Git Bash - you will need to use CMD instead.

 We recommend using [Heroku](http://www.heroku.com) to get your prototype online.
 It’s simple and fast to deploy new versions as you work.

 Once your prototype is on Heroku, other people will be able to access and try your prototype from their own computers or mobile devices.